Women Leaders in Gaming: Taking Risks, Inspiring Others

 The Poarch Creek Indians are Alabama’s only federally recognized tribe and they began their climb out of poverty with in-state Class 2 gaming (bingo and other limited gambling).
 In 2015, a vision for the tribe was planned.

 Today, the Poarch Creek own full casinos in jurisdictions far from Alabama.
-The most notable is Wind Creek Bethlehem in Pennsylvania, which the tribe bought from Las Vegas Sands in 2019.
+The most notable is Wind Creek Bethlehem online casino in PA, which the tribe bought from Las Vegas Sands in 2019.
 Internationally, they have casinos in Aruba and Curacao.
 At the beginning of the 21st century, the tribe was mostly grant-funded and had 10 employees; now, it has a thriving business with 6,000 workers.

 “If our ancestors could see what we’ve done in this community, a poverty-stricken rural community, they would be so proud of the tribe and how far we’ve come,” said Bryan, who grew up so poor she could see the dirt beneath her house’s floor boards.